rnelson0/puppetconf/2016/one/02_details.md

 # Repeat!

-* After you're done with one upgrade, start working on the next!
+* After you are done with one upgrade, start working on the next!
 * Repeat the Refactor / Snapshot / Upgrade steps only till you hit your target version.